Spooner Lake

-Spooner Lake is a man-made reservoir located just north of the intersection of Highway 50 and Highway 28 near Spooner Summit, a pass in the Carson Range of the Sierra Nevada leading to Carson City, Nevada from Lake Tahoe.
+Spooner Lake is a man-made reservoir located just north of the intersection of Highway 50 and Highway 28 near Spooner Summit, a pass in the Carson Range of the Sierra Nevada, leading to Carson City, Nevada from Lake Tahoe.
 It is located in Lake Tahoe – Nevada State Park.

 History

-There are historical references to an "M. E. Spooner" and "Spooner & Co.'s House" in the area but the first documented eponymous reference was "a strip of productive land extends back from the lake for a distance of 2 miles, where it is called Spooner's Meadow".
+There are historical references to an "M. E. Spooner" and "Spooner & Co.'s House" in the area, but the first documented eponymous reference was "a strip of productive land extends back from the lake for a distance of 2 miles, where it is called Spooner's Meadow".
 A dam constructed in 1927 to store irrigation water converted the eastern part of Spooner Meadow into a small lake.
-Since the 1930s Spooner Lake has also been used for recreational fishing.
+Spooner Lake has been used for recreational fishing since the 1930s.